ossdhaval/mysite/source/while-working/product-manager.md

 #### Positioning

+As such, developing and iterating on positioning should begin early on in the product development lifecycle, this way, everyone is on the same page from the beginning.
+Positioning is essential not only to help capture the attention of your target audiences, but also instrumental for your internal teams.

 An effective product launch starts with positioning.
 Positioning provides all the crucial context about a product required to effectively build it and bring it to market.

 Positioning allows to effective articulate your product’s position in the market by clearly stating: